-- 4 The following frameworks and other frameworks to ensure properness of operations by the Group comprised of the Company, its parent company and its subsidiaries (the "Group") (Item 5) - (1) Framework for reporting the matters regarding the execution of duties of Directors, Executive Officers, executive employees and other persons equivalent thereto of the Company's subsidiaries ("Directors, Etc." in (3) and (4) below) to the Company (Item 5, (a)) - (i) In order to accurately understand the content of business of the Company's subsidiaries, The President & CEO shall request its subsidiaries to submit related materials, etc. as necessary in accordance with the Subsidiary Management Rules. - (ii) The President & CEO shall request President and Director, Directors or employees of the Company's subsidiaries to attend the meeting of the Board of Directors of the Company as needed in order for the subsidiaries to report their business results, financial status and other important information to the Company. - (2) Rules and other frameworks regarding management of risk of loss of the Company's subsidiaries (Item 5, (b)) - (i) The President & CEO shall develop the Risk Management Rules that provide for risk management of the entire Group and require that the Company's subsidiaries manage risks under such rules.
-The President & CEO shall, at the same time, manage the entire Group's risks in a comprehensive and supervisory manner. - (ii) The Internal Audit Office shall confirm and report the status of operation of the risk management framework of the Company's subsidiaries to The President & CEO and the Audit Committee of the Company on a regular basis. - (3) Framework for ensuring efficient execution of duties by Directors, Etc. of the Company's subsidiaries (Item 5, (c)) - (i) The President & CEO shall develop the Subsidiary Management Rules to contribute to the efficient operation of the Group while respecting the autonomy and independence of business management of the Company's subsidiaries. - (ii) The Company's subsidiaries shall develop the Rules on Division of Authority and promote efficient execution of duties. - (4) Frameworks to ensure that execution of duties of Directors, Etc. and employees of the Company's subsidiaries is in compliance with laws, regulations and their Articles of Incorporation (Items 5, (d)) - (i) The President & CEO shall cause the Company's subsidiaries to establish a framework to appoint the appropriate number of Corporate Auditors and persons in charge of promotion of compliance based on the content of business and the scale of the subsidiaries. - (ii) The President & CEO shall cause the Company's subsidiaries to establish a framework for audit by Corporate Auditors of the Company's subsidiaries over the execution of duties of Directors, Etc. and employees of the Company's subsidiaries, including the status of establishment and operation of the internal control system. - (iii) The Company's subsidiaries shall be the companies with Board of Directors and adopt a framework under which the Company can monitor the properness of operations of the subsidiaries by appointing the Company's officers and employees as Directors of the subsidiaries. - (iv) The President & CEO shall cause the Company's subsidiaries to establish a whistle-blowing system. - (Note) The "Frameworks to Ensure Properness of Operations" above was provided on December 31, 2022, but partial amendments were carried out to change the "Internal Audit Office" to the "Management Audit Office" pursuant to a resolution of the Board of Directors of the Company on February 16, 2023.
-For details after the amendment, please refer to the Company's website (https://corp.monotaro.com/ir/cg/cg_12.html) (in Japanese only).
+- 4 The following frameworks and other frameworks to ensure properness of operations by the Group comprised of the Company, its parent company and its subsidiaries (the "Group") (Item 5) - (1) Framework for reporting the matters regarding the execution of duties of Directors, Executive Officers, executive employees and other persons equivalent thereto of the Company's subsidiaries ("Directors, Etc." in (3) and (4) below) to the Company (Item 5, (a)) - (i) In order to accurately understand the content of business of the Company's subsidiaries, the President & CEO shall request its subsidiaries to submit related materials, etc. as necessary in accordance with the Subsidiary Management Rules. - (ii) The President & CEO shall request President and Director, Directors or employees of the Company's subsidiaries to attend the meeting of the Board of Directors of the Company as needed in order for the subsidiaries to report their business results, financial status and other important information to the Company. - (2) Rules and other frameworks regarding management of risk of loss of the Company's subsidiaries (Item 5, (b)) - (i) The President & CEO shall develop the Risk Management Rules that provide for risk management of the entire Group and require that the Company's subsidiaries manage risks under such rules.
+The President & CEO shall, at the same time, manage the entire Group's risks in a comprehensive and supervisory manner. - (ii) The Management Audit Office shall confirm and report the status of operation of the risk management framework of the Company's subsidiaries to the President & CEO and the Audit Committee of the Company on a regular basis. - (3) Framework for ensuring efficient execution of duties by Directors, Etc. of the Company's subsidiaries (Item 5, (c)) - (i) The President & CEO shall develop the Subsidiary Management Rules to contribute to the efficient operation of the Group while respecting the autonomy and independence of business management of the Company's subsidiaries. - (ii) The Company's subsidiaries shall develop the Rules on Division of Authority and promote efficient execution of duties. - (4) Frameworks to ensure that execution of duties of Directors, Etc. and employees of the Company's subsidiaries is in compliance with laws, regulations and their Articles of Incorporation (Items 5, (d)) - (i) The President & CEO shall cause the Company's subsidiaries to establish a framework to appoint the appropriate number of Corporate Auditors and persons in charge of promotion of compliance based on the content of business and the scale of the subsidiaries. - (ii) The President & CEO shall cause the Company's subsidiaries to establish a framework for audit by Corporate Auditors of the Company's subsidiaries over the execution of duties of Directors, Etc. and employees of the Company's subsidiaries, including the status of establishment and operation of the internal control system. - (iii) The Company's subsidiaries shall be the companies with Board of Directors and adopt a framework under which the Company can monitor the properness of operations of the subsidiaries by appointing the Company's officers and employees as Directors of the subsidiaries. - (iv) The President & CEO shall cause the Company's subsidiaries to establish a whistle-blowing system. - (Note) The "Frameworks to Ensure Properness of Operations" above was provided on December 31, 2023.